winnpixie/guardian-aottg/README.md

         - Toggle visibility of hook arrows
             - Hides the hook indicator arrows that tend to fly across your screen violently, they indicate where your double-hook button will attempt to hook.
         - Allow blade trails to activate just by holding down Attack
             - Allows your blade trail to be seen when you're holding down attack, rather than only once you release.
+        - Reel out smoothing
+            - Makes scroll-wheel reel-out a viable option again.
         - Change the opacity of name(s) of others and yourself
             - Could improve visibility by allowing  nametags to be see-through.
         - Custom suicide message